Georg Wilhelm Timm: Biography

 From 1851 to 1862, by leave of the Royal Family, he published the Russian Art Gazette, which featured works by many prominent Russian artists, made into lithographs by Timm.
 He had to stop publishing the gazette when he began to suffer from an eye disease.

 In 1867, he moved to Berlin to seek treatment and took up a position as the Director of a privately operated ceramics institute.
 He never returned to Russia.
-In 1876, he was appointed a Professor at the Prussian Academy of Arts and began working at the Royal Porcelain Factory.
-After his death, his widow donated his estate to the Riga City Art Museum.
+In 1876, he was appointed a professor at the Prussian Academy of Arts and began working at the Royal Porcelain Factory.
+After his death on 7 April 1895, in Berlin, his widow donated his estate to the Riga City Art Museum.
 A major retrospective was held at their new building in 1906.